Bug report #7910

 The drawing was originally in Drafix CAD - it was bought by AutoCAD and shut down; the user migrated to AutoCAD Lt 2008 which is what has produced his DWG and DXF.

-#5 Updated by Alessandro Ciali about 11 years ago
+#5 Updated by Alessandro Ciali over 11 years ago

 I exported the DWG to dxf2000 version.
 I exported then to shp without problem (see attached shape).